Published: 12 February 2020

 - What are the challenges for getting your research implemented in terms of acceptability, accessibility and feasibility?
 How will you address these?

 Describe the impacts you aim to achieve as a direct result of the project and those which are anticipated longer term.
 Please consider how any smaller, more immediate effects may mature over time into larger scale or more significant effects, and the steps by which this may be achieved.
 As far as possible, indicate anticipated timescales for these benefits and a quantitative estimate of their scale.
-Impacts may include, but are not restricted to - patient benefit; healthcare staff benefits; changes in NHS service (including efficiency savings); commercial return (which could contribute to economic growth); public wellbeing.
+Impacts may include, but are not restricted to - patient/service user, carer benefit; health and/or social care staff benefits; changes in NHS or care services (including efficiency savings); commercial return (which could contribute to economic growth); public wellbeing.

 Explain the practical arrangements for managing the project.
 This should include specification of the roles and responsibilities of the individual team members who will undertake the proposed research, the management structure (i.e., reporting lines), the project manager (where applicable), frequency of meetings, financial management etc., and highlight the role of any Advisory or Reference Groups associated with the research.

-Outline any ethical issues associated with this research and the arrangements for handling them.
+If applicable, outline any ethical issues associated with the proposed research and the arrangements for handling them.
 If there are no plans to obtain ethical review, this must be clearly justified.
 Note that work outlined in your application/protocol must adhere to the UK Framework for Health and Social Care Research.

 Explain why the group is well qualified to do this research, describing the track record of the research team in health research, including publication outputs, grant income and impact on health research.